 Time to step up

-Interviewed earlier this year by RS Components, John Glen, the chief economic advisor to CIPS, outlined the changing situation: “A significant number of procurement people that I’ve spoken to are also responsible for managing their businesses, estates and properties,” he said.
+Interviewed earlier this year by RS, John Glen, the chief economic advisor to CIPS, outlined the changing situation: “A significant number of procurement people that I’ve spoken to are also responsible for managing their businesses, estates and properties,” he said.

 One responsibility has been making the shift to remote working go smoothly, encompassing everything from footrests and supportive chairs in workers’ homes, to examining leases to find break-clauses or opportunities to reduce rentals.